 Registration details include your name, surname, ID or trading name, company registered name and company registration number.
 Below are a list of the forms and what you will need:

-Top Tip: Bring along a certified copy to speed up the process.
+Top Tip: Bring along a copy to speed up the process.

 - IT77C – Application for registration Company – External form – A copy of the Memorandum and Articles of Association/Memorandum of Incorporation; Certificate of Incorporation; Certificate to commence business (if not February year-end).